 In our strategy discussion, you might recall our emphasis on the location of your backups.
-As described, the act of having a backup is great, but having it on the same server, worse yet, in the same web directory, can be devastating.
+The act of having a backup is great, but having it on the same server (or worse yet) in the same web directory can be devastating.

 Websites Hacked Via Website Backups

-Most website owners believe that your information on the website server itself is safe from prying eyes, and in most instances that’s true, but in many instances it’s not.
+Most website owners believe that your information on the website server itself is safe from prying eyes, and in most instances that’s true, but sometimes it’s not.

-You might be thinking, “But my database backups are not linked anywhere on my website.”
+You might be thinking, “But my database backups aren’t linked anywhere on my website.”

 There are a number of things that Directory Listing can lead to, they include some of the following: